 Pudsey fever gripped store assistant Steve Lube today when he turned up for work in a jester costume.
 Steve was helping to raise vital funds for annual child poverty appeal Children in Need.

 The part-time worker has been working at Watkin & Williams for about six years.
 And this morning (Friday, November 16, 2012) he ditched his blue shop uniform to become a juggler for the day.
 Steve’s black and white costume brought a smile to customers’ faces.
 His funny outfit even enticed curious shoppers off the street and into the store.

 Steve entertained customers with his juggling act in return for a much-needed donation for the appeal.
 He’d been perfecting his skills the day before to help the charity beat last year’s total of £26,332,334.

-Steve hoped to raise a lot of money for the charity and was quite surprised to net an impressive £260.
-And Watkin & Williams matched that to raise an overall total of £520 for Children in Need.
+Steve was hoping to raise a handsome sum for the charity and was quite surprised to net £260.
+Watkin & Williams matched that to raise an overall total of £520 for Children in Need.